|(a) Purpose. The intent of this section is as follows.

 be considered abandoned if the applicant does not respond within 30

-days from the date of a request for any information by the agency.
+days from the date of a request for any information by the department.

 Abandonment of such actions does not provide an opportunity for a